 Having faith in God has been an important part of who I am and how I choose to live my life.
 My faith in Christ is an inherent part of who I am as a person.
 Jesus never promised that following Him would be easy, and I’m far from perfect.
-I will never claim to be the perfect person, and sometimes I choose to sleep in on Sunday morning.
+I will never claim to be the perfect person.
 I’m a sinner saved by grace.
-Anything good in my life is a gift.
+Anything and everything good in my life is a gift from God.

 I like to compare my journey to faith with that of the blind man in the gospel of John.
 This man was born blind, and one day approached Jesus for healing.
 Jesus rubbed mud over the man’s eyes and directed him to go wash in a fountain.
 Because of the man’s faith, he was healed.
 No one could believe it.
 No family member nor person from the community could understand how he had come to see for the first time in his life after having been born blind.
 It was unbelievable.
 He was brought for questioning, and asked, “How has this happened?
 Who is the man who healed you?”
 After much interrogation, and after telling the story several times, the man sums everything up as best as he can by saying, “One thing I do know.
 I was blind and now I see!”
 To put it simply, this too is the story of my faith.
 I was blind, and now I see.